 A collection of poems about marriage, motherhood and endings, and those lonely moments when life begins to shift in unexpected directions.

-Andrew's life changes dramatically when he meets Elizabeth Ferguson, the beautiful young daughter of the Chief Factor of Fort Albany and his Cree wife.
-Drawn to Andrew, Elizabeth helps ease him into his new life on the Bay.
-But as their relationship deepens into an intense and passionate young love, outside forces threaten to tear them apart, for as one old-timer put it, “Nothing is certain on the Bay.”
-Here in fur trade country, it is the Hudson's Bay Company that decides the fate of its servants.
+But as their relationship deepens into an intense and passionate young love, outside forces threaten to tear them apart, for here in fur trade country, it is the Hudson's Bay Company that decides the fate of its servants – even if that means Elizabeth’s own father who has other plans for his beautiful daughter.

 Nelson delivers adventure, murder, and romance in this sweeping tour through the rugged landscape of 18th century Hudson's Bay.